nomelif/Audionodes/README.md

 ## Installation

-For now Audionodes doesn't come with the required libraries.
-You need to install `SDL 2` (for audio output, and possibly input in the future) and `FluidSynth` (for MIDI input, and possibly SoundFont support in the future) for it to work.
 We currently support Windows, Linux and macOS.
+For now Audionodes doesn't come with the required libraries on Linux and macOS.
+You need to install `SDL 2` (for audio output and output) and `FluidSynth` (for MIDI input, and possibly SoundFont support in the future) for it to work.
+The Windows version has dependencies bundled in.

 ### I am running Windows

 Download the plugin in zip format for Windows under Releases, and install it just like any other Blender plugin.

-Windows installation is the easiest, since all dependencies are included.

 ### I am running Linux